Skip to main content

 Students in Charlottesville City Schools participate in the arts in a number of ways.
 Field trips to live performances, school visits from guest artists, and in-school and after-school instruction are important to us.
 As a result, our students perform and create at the highest levels, routinely receiving superior evaluations, regional and national honors, and international invitations to perform.

 The schools take advantage of the rich resources in our area, including area artists and nonprofits such as the McGuffey Art Center and Second Street Gallery, whose exhibiting and member artists often visit art classrooms.
 Charlottesville Symphony provides an annual Youth Symphony concert at UVA’s Old Cabell Hall for CCS students, while the Tuesday Evening Concert series provides children's concerts featuring world renowned musicians at the MLK Performing Arts Center.
-Additionally, the Wednesday Music Club offers small group tutoring for beginning instrumentalists, and students often attend educational performances that are connected to Virginia’s SOL’s at Charlottesville’s historic Paramount Theatre.
+Additionally, students often attend educational performances that are connected to Virginia’s SOL’s at Charlottesville’s historic Paramount Theatre.

 Contact